pankul-rathi/pankul-rathi/README.md

 - 👋 Hi, I’m @pankul-rathi
 - 👀 I’m interested in Web Development.
-- 🌱 I’m currently working on MERN Full Stack
+- 🌱 I’m currently working on MERN Full Stack.
-- 💞️ I’m looking to collaborate on Web Dev Project
 - 📫 How to reach me https://www.linkedin.com/in/pankulrathi/